 Angiodysplasia refers to abnormally large or swollen blood vessels in the digestive tract.
 These blood vessels can rupture and bleed.
 People with angiodysplasia can also develop lesions in the colon.

 Angiodysplasia many not cause many symptoms aside from rectal bleeding, and so may be difficult to detect.
 Scientists do not know what causes it.

 Treatment involves a doctor finding the source of the bleeding and then closing the damaged blood vessel.
 They may do this via an angiography, which can administer medication to close the bleed.
 Doctors can also cauterize the vein to close it.
 In severe cases, a person may need surgery.

 Polyps are small growths that protrude from the lining of the colon and rectum.
-Many polyps are noncancerous, though some may become cancerous over time.
+Many polyps are noncancerous, though some

 Doctors can surgically remove polyps to reduce the risk of cancer.

 Cancer occurs when cells begin to abnormally grow and divide, often forming masses known as tumors.
 Rectal cancer occurs in the rectum, while colon cancer occurs in the large intestine.
 Together, doctors refer to these conditions as colorectal cancer.